Berrima Internment Camp Huts Area: History

-Berrima

-Berrima, meaning "southward" or "black swan" in the Aboriginal Tharawal language, is located in the Southern Highlands of New South Wales, 130 kilometres southwest of Sydney.
-The area is associated with the Dharawal people who lived and moved through the land from Port Jackson to the Shoalhaven River to Camden, following the seasonal food supply of the area.

-The Wingecarribee River running through Berrima, the fertile land and native vegetation in the land around the banks of the waterway would have provided the indigenous people an abundance of water, fish and edible plants.

-Situated on the Hume Highway, Berrima was first settled by Europeans in the 1830s with the plan that it would become an important regional administrative centre in the State.
-Located on the principal road to the south of the State, Berrima was well position to fulfil this dream.
-By the 1850s Its population had grown to around six hundred and at its peak, the town boasted thirteen inns that catered for travellers heading south or north along the major road.
-Berrima's prosperous times were short-lived.
-The construction of the Great Southern Railway in the 1860s, which ran through the towns of Mittagong, Bowral and Moss Vale, by-passed Berrima and as a result the once-bustling town rapidly declined.
-By the turn of the century, Berrima's population totalled 80 and many of its buildings had been abandoned.

 Completed in October 1839, Berrima Gaol's ten-metre-high outer walls were built close to the Wingecarribee River on the south western rear side.
-Located through the main gates of the gaol was a narrow yard and the services building consisting of the kitchens, laundry, storerooms and a small chapel.
+Located through the main gates of the jail was a narrow yard and the services building consisting of the kitchens, laundry, storerooms and a small chapel.
 Through this building was a second larger yard with a centrally positioned tower block, with north, south and west two-storey cell blocks radiating from it forming a "T" configuration and smaller corner yards.
-The gaol's isolation cells were located in these corner yards.
+The jail's isolation cells were located in these corner yards.
 Most of the cells were small, 2.4 m square, however, there were larger cells, 2.4×3 m that served as duty rooms for guards and the infirmary.

-Still in operation today, Berrima Gaol is the oldest functioning gaol in Australia.
-The gaol was renown throughout the 19th Century as a "foreboding" place where hardened criminals were sent.
+Still in operation today, Berrima Gaol is the oldest functioning jail in Australia.
+The jail was renown throughout the 19th Century as a "foreboding" place where hardened criminals were sent.
 Flogging was common practice as was solitary confinement in the underground cells deprived of light and sound.
-In 1862 all convicts sentenced to five years or more by NSW courts were subjected to a year of solitary confinement at the gaol.
+In 1862 all convicts sentenced to five years or more by NSW courts were subjected to a year of solitary confinement at the jail.

-The Berrima Gaol served as NSW's principal gaol until it closed its gates in 1909.
+The Berrima Gaol served as NSW's principal jail until it closed its gates in 1909.